Global perspectives on Digital Health

 At the end of the first week, participants will be able to:

-- Explain principles and concepts of digital health, including the effect of digital health on health behaviour and on health systems
+- Explain core principles and concepts of digital health and its impact on behaviour and health systems

-- Discuss digital health interventions as means to address health challenges in different settings
+- Discuss how digital health interventions can address challenges in diverse settings

-- Discuss opportunities and limitations that digital health interventions bring while providing Universal Health Coverage in high, low and middle-income countries
+- Identify both the opportunities and limitations of digital health in achieving Universal Health Coverage

 Week 2